 Look for symptoms.
 Remember, any odor from the mouth, swelling of the face, drooling, bleeding from the mouth, discoloration of the teeth, chipped or broken teeth, or eating more slowly than usual are most likely warning signs of a painful problem.

 Look for signs of pain.
-One of the immediate effects of dental disease in pets is pain, but since they tend to hide their pain, most caretakers aren’t aware of the problem.
+One of the immediate effects of dental disease in pets is pain.
+Unfortunately, most dogs and cats do not show their owners they are in pain.
+They hide it well!
 Look for changes like loss of appetite, lack of activity, sensitivity to touch, sitting on top of his paws, or acting withdrawn and hiding.

 Caring for your pet’s dental health is as important as caring for your own.
 When is the last time you addressed your pet’s oral health care?
 If it’s been awhile – don’t risk their health – call our office today to schedule an appointment!
 We want to ensure that your pet is receiving the best possible dental health care available in Idaho Falls.